 \subsection{Simulation Condition}

-In this section, we describe the parameters and their ranges used in the simulation to evaluate the sensitivity of DESIGO.
+In this section, we describe the parameters and their ranges used in the simulation to evaluate the sensitivity of DECIGO.
 Table\,\ref{table:parameter condition} summarizes the parameters and their corresponding ranges.
 The bottom three parameters are kept constant in all simulations.
 The top 5 parameters are varied to evaluate for sensitivity and find the optimal value.

 The five parameters are - amplitude transmissivities of the beam splitters, $t_{1}^{(h)}$ and $t_{2}^{(h)}$.
 The detuning angle, $\phi$, that parameterize the optical spring effect.
-Finesse of the DESIGO arm cavity, ${\mathcal{F}}$.
+Finesse of the DECIGO arm cavity, ${\mathcal{F}}$.
 The phase difference between the carrier light reflected from the cavity and the LO, $\xi$.

+The five parameters are: amplitude transmissivities of the beam splitters, $t_{1}^{(h)}$ and $t_{2}^{(h)}$; the detuning angle, $\phi$, that parameterizes the optical spring effect; finesse of the DECIGO arm cavity, ${\mathcal{F}}$; the phase difference between the carrier light reflected from the cavity and the LO, $\xi$.
 As the detectors PD-A and PD-B are positioned on the opposite output ports of BS-2, the phase difference between the two detectors is $\xi$ and $\xi + \pi$ respectively.
 So, it is sufficient to simulate $\xi$ in the range between $0$ and $\pi$.
 Additionally, the acceleration noise factor, $\varepsilon$, is varied from a list of fixed values - $\left(10^{-1/2}, 10^{-1}, 10^{-3/2},10^{-2}\right)$, as shown in the table.

 To reduce the computational load and efficiency optimizing in between multiple parameters simultaneously, each signal is calculated using algebraic solutions derived from the block diagram shown in Fig\,\ref{fig:Block1}.
 Next, we adopt Signal-to-Noise Ratio (SNR) as a measure to evaluate the sensitivity of DECIGO towards primordial gravitational waves.
 The SNR is given by \cite{PhysRevD.59.102001}: